rianV2/Dunning-Kruger-Logs/README.md

     6. if urgent will put to current sprint, if not will doing it on next sprint
     7. deploy and test
     8. report back
-- how to handle bugs
+- how to handle bugs in current plan
     - always adding buffer time on sprint planning

 ## SOLID Principle